Sponsor a Comfort Companion for someone on the Age UK South Glos befriending waiting list.

 One-off donation supporting local volunteer services, digital inclusion programmes and wider community work, helping older people stay connected and supported.
 100% of donations go directly to Age UK South Gloucestershire.

-Personal Plans open in early 2026 for anyone not sponsored through Age UK South Gloucestershire.
-Sign up for updates to be among the first to know when they’re available.
+We want to make Comfort Companions available to older people not currently supported by Age UK South Gloucestershire.
+Sign up for updates to be among the first to know when that’s possible.

 Each Comfort Companion has been co-designed and tested with older adults in partnership with Age UK South Gloucestershire.
 They offer different styles of conversation so everyone can find a match that feels right.

-Comfort Companions is now being used within Age UK South Gloucestershire’s community services, with a focus on supporting older adults on the charity’s befriending waiting list.
-These are individuals who often experience the deepest loneliness and digital exclusion.
-With guided onboarding from local Age UK staff and volunteers, Comfort Companions offers round-the-clock conversation and reassurance while people wait for human contact.
+Comfort Companions are now being used within Age UK South Gloucestershire’s community services with a focus on supporting older people on the charity’s befriending waiting list.
+With guided onboarding from local Age UK volunteers, Comfort Companions offers 24/7 conversation and reassurance while people wait for human contact.

-Alongside this, we are preparing to extend the service into Age UK South Gloucestershire’s Time4You carers programme to support dementia-affected households with companionship and, from 2026, structured memory support.
+Alongside this, we are preparing to extend the service into Age UK South Gloucestershire’s Time4You carers programme to support dementia-affected households with companionship.

-In partnership with the Royal Devon University Healthcare NHS Foundation Trust, Age UK South Glos, the University of Exeter and various NIHR research teams, we are continually improving Comfort Companions so the service meets real-world needs, provides relief for unpaid carers and strengthens confidence and independence for people experiencing loneliness or cognitive change.
+In partnership with the Royal Devon University Healthcare NHS Foundation Trust and the University of Exeter, we are continually improving Comfort Companions so the service meets real-world needs to support wellbeing and strengthen the confidence and independence of individuals who often experience the deepest loneliness.

 Comfort Companions CIC was founded by Grant Mackenzie and his father Tom after seeing friends and neighbours struggle with loneliness and the relentless demands of caring for a spouse with dementia.
 Inspired by those experiences, and shaped through conversations with older adults, they set out to use technology to help older people stay confident and independent by providing emotional support with the reassurance that no one has to face later life alone.